 - You can bliss out in a beach hammock or in the full-service spa.

-- Service is award-winning and exceptional.
+- Service at this luxury lodging is award-winning and exceptional.

 - The pretty swimming pool with in-water loungers offers panoramic views.

 - Breakfast, half-board and all-inclusive meal plans are available.

 - Although Calabash is close to the West Indies Beer Company and Beer Garden, the secluded location in Saint George Parish means you’ll need to drive or take a taxi to dine at other restaurants in Grenada.

 - Among the best hotels in Grenada on the beach, crescent-shaped L’Anse aux Epines is a beautiful but it isn’t as long as Grand Anse beach.

 - Located at the most southerly tip of Grenada, West Indies where although clean, the waters aren’t as clear blue as they are on the western side of the island.